sapirtalk/iexchangev2-reactJS-/README.md

 Updates:

+15/06/22 - User experience updates

+          *Input "Amount" in Convertor will now keep the previous inputed amount when user press "Back" button.
+          *Now using localStorage, on page refresh the user will start from the same place he was before refresh.
+            NOT INCLUDED: File uploads, checkBoxes.
+          *Pressing the site logo will take the user to the main page and refresh.

+14/06/22 - User experience updates

+          *Removed icons (Visa, Apple Pay, Google Pay) , misleading.
+          *User cant exchange to the same currency anymore.
+          *Change country name "US" to "USA".

-11/06/22 - right now the app is on netlify https://benevolent-empanada-371572.netlify.app/
+11/06/22 - right now the app is on www.iexchange-online.com

           *the app functionality is fully working
           *the users data is getting uploaded from the app to FireBase storage